smallTechOrg/backend-boilerplate-java/README.md

 Install Java using the IntelliJ console.
 Refer `.tool-versions` for the exact java version.

+### Install Postgres (with PostGIS)
+We are currently using version 18 of postgres.
+And version 3.6 of PostGIS.

 ### Build using Gradle
 Once you have downloaded the JDK onto IntelliJ, you can build using gradle.
 You can do this via the GUI or via this command: